 Using a filtered water bottle helps you to avoid the enormous yearly plastic waste associated with buying single-use water bottles, while still enabling you to access clean drinking water.

 Some filtered water bottles are designed to filter treated tap water, while others can filter both tap water and untreated natural water sources.

 The two more popular filter systems for a water bottle are:

 - Systems that filter water as you fill the bottle

 - Systems that filter water as you drink from the bottle

-Both systems work on a similar basis in that when the water flows through the filter media, whether into the bottle when you fill it, or out of the bottle when you drink from it, the filter catches the impurities and removes them from the water.
+When water flows through the filter media, the filter traps the impurities and removes them from the water.